 Faculty of Science and Engineering

-We also have industrial biotechnology expertise in our Schools of Chemistry and Chemical Engineering and Analytical Science.
+We also have biotechnology expertise in our Departments of Chemistry and Chemical Engineering and Analytical Science.

 Visit the Faculty of Science and Engineering